 - Position supports the retention and student success efforts of the university

-Wages will begin at $8.50 per hour for up to 20 hours per week for the weeks covered by fall and spring semesters.
-If a department feels the position they are offering deserves a higher rate, that department is required to pay 100% of the amount over $8.50.
+Wages will begin at $9.00 per hour for up to 20 hours per week throughout fall and spring semesters.
+If a department feels the position they are offering deserves a higher rate, that department is required to pay 100% of the amount over $9.00.

-To apply a position for the program, please view the following documents and email the completed form to Charlene Nelson:
+To apply for a position to be considered for the program, please view the following documents and complete the application by following the link below.

 If you have questions about the program, please contact: